danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160621-DSCF8121, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}An evening on the campsite in Senji bodging broken tent poles and spokes to see us through the trip.{% endfigcaption %}
 {% endfigure %}

-**Senji Campsite****

 At Lidl we spoke to a guy who was doing a circuit Audax around Croatia — he'd just cycled 500km in two days, having only slept briefly in a bus shelter.
 He stopped for long enough to scoff some food while chatting to us before jumping straight back on his bike, and headed off in the direction we were headed.
 We didn't see him again.